 It’s amazing how inspiring moments in nature can be — that spending time in the mountains and listening to the running streams for even 90 minutes could impact my life so much.

 When I got back to my hotel, I shared with my other partners about my experience.
 That I had literally just spent some time being, and not doing.

 It’s not practical for me to fly to Colorado every time I feel tired and want some emotional rest.
 While I’d love to live in a place like Boulder or Park City, it’s not in the cards for me.

-But I did find out that I could escape from my work for a short period of time and come back revitalized — in other words, a better and more productive person.
+But found out that I could escape from work for a short period of time and come back revitalized — in other words, a better and more productive person.

 There’s been a number of instances within the past two years where I’ve known how worn out I’ve been, but have failed to do anything about it.

 I ran to the bridge, but for whatever reason, never crossed it.

 Too often we know what we should do, but fail to do it.
 We convince ourselves that we don’t have time, or that we’ll be set back if we cross the bridge.